doombubbles/useful-utilities/README.md

 ### Brand New Features

+- Jukebox Folder
+  - Creates a folder where any .mp3 and .wav file added will be loaded into the Jukebox automatically
+- Quick Sell
+  - If you're holding down the Sell hotkey, selecting a tower will immediately sell it
+- Multi Place
+  - Holding Shift can multi place for anything: Towers, Powers, Instas, Geraldo Items
+- UI Transparency
+  - New slider within the acccesibility page that can make UI like the tower select menu partially transparent
 - Hotkey Display
   - Display the hotkeys for towers in the Shop Menu
 - Wiki Links